WE ARE RARE

 - Understanding of the complex legal, regulatory, and compliance regulations and guidelines around access support program development and execution

-Director/Sr. Director, Head of Preclinical Benign Hematology
+Director/Senior Director, Head of Publications

 Fulcrum Therapeutics, Inc. (“Fulcrum”) [NASDAQ: FULC] is a clinical-stage biopharmaceutical company focused on developing small molecules to improve the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
 Fulcrum’s lead program in clinical development is pociredir, a small molecule designed to increase the expression of fetal hemoglobin for the treatment of sickle cell disease (SCD).